This is a copy of the slideshow that I put together for our parents' 50th wedding anniversary party. Click on the picture to see the video.

 1:08 Day 1 - Emerald Pools Hike

-3:02 Day 2 - Interpretive Tour & Hiking the Narrows
+3:02 Day 2 - Interpretive Tour and Hiking the Narrows

 5:14 Day 3 - Our Campsite (South Campground)